rstatsinger/contrast-java-webgoat-docker/README.md

 ## Run WebGoat

-Open a Command Prompt (Windows) or terminal and go to the lab directory.
+Open a terminal and go to the lab directory.
 Run the following command:

 ```
 run
 ```

 You can also run `docker-compose up` directly instead.

-The first time will take longer as Docker downloads the resources necessary to build the container.
-Once it is ready there will be a message like "Browse to http://localhost:8080/WebGoat"

-Open [http://localhost:8080/WebGoat](http://localhost:8080/WebGoat) in your browser and you're ready!
+When the build completes and the container is run, open [http://localhost:8080/WebGoat](http://localhost:8080/WebGoat) in your browser and you're ready!

 ## Cause Some Trouble!